juflorezma/FireFly/README.md

 ## Brief description
 This project is being developed as part of the NASA International Space Apps Challenge 2020 in the category "Automated detection of Hazards".
 We aim to design an app capable of identifying fires using ML algorithms and performing an assessment of the potential impact produced by these hazards.

+Look for the Firefly presentation adjunt in this folder for more detailed information.

 ## This repository
 In this repository you will find our codes, information about the datasets used to train the algorithm together with the documentation used as reference.
 In addition to it, we provide a sketch of the UI of the app.